dylandibeneditto/fmov/docs/Video/1video.md

 When calling the `Video` function, many parameters can be tweaked.
 Here are all of them in order:

+### `path: str = "./video.mp4"`

+Specifies where the output file will be saved.
+Can be absolute or relative.

 ### `dimensions: tuple[int, int] = (1920, 1080)`

 Specifies the width and height of the video